 Just to give an example: a 37-year-old woman came to me with symptoms of fatigue, weakness, and shortness of breath.
 She was too exhausted to even exercise.
 She also had digestive symptoms of nausea, vomiting and abdominal pain.

 She had seen doctors including another functional medicine doctor.
 He did more testing, found her ferritin level was low as well as vitamin D. He treated for those, but she was still feeling terrible.
 When she came in, I did more comprehensive testing and found she had gluten sensitivity and other food reactions.
 She had infections including yeast, intestinal bacteria, and H-Pylori, a stomach bacteria that was causing the heartburn, nausea and abdominal pain.

 You also need to take the right amount.
-I use 29 milligrams of iron glycinate.
+I use 29 milligrams of Iron Glycinate.
 For this patient, her ferritin was at 17 so I prescribed two pills twice a day because one just wasn’t enough.
 You do the right amount depending on what your levels are.
-Taking vitamin C is helpful to take with that because it helps increase absorption.
+Taking vitamin C, C-Bioflavanoids 500 as she did, is helpful with iron because it helps increase absorption.
 If you have low iron, most commonly you have other deficiencies as well.
 It’s rarely just iron.

 Diet for Low Iron and Low Ferritin

 On top of that, I will use the FreeDiet®, because most people I see who are iron deficient are also gluten sensitive, which contributes to malabsorption.
 I put our patients on the FreeDiet®, which is not only free of gluten but gluten, grains, sugar, yeast, dairy eggs, soy, legumes, nightshades, and processed foods.
 These are the foods most commonly responsible for inflammation, leaky gut, and other chronic health issues.

 If you’d like a free copy of the FreeDiet® phase 1 food chart, you can click here.